 Trigger Point Therapy

-- Restoration of the physiological functions of muscles and conjunctive tissue
+- Restoration of the physiological function of muscles and connective tissue

 - Improvement of posture and movement patterns